-- 1. Demographics of Hip, Knee and Shoulder Arthroplasty This report details the age and gender profile of people receiving hip, knee or shoulder replacement and includes information on the reasons for undergoing replacement surgery. - 2.
-Cement in Hip and Knee Arthroplasty This report details the use of the different types of cement in hip and knee replacement surgery. - 3.
-Mortality of Hip and Knee Arthroplasty This report details the risk of dving following the different types of hip and knee replacement surgery. - 4.
-Revision of Hip and Knee Arthroplastv This report details the outcome of revisions of hip and knee replacements. - 5.
-Metal on Metal Bearing Surface in Total Conventional Hip Arthroplasty This report details the outcome of metal on metal bearings when used with large (greater than 32 mm) femoral heads. - 6.
-Prosthesis Types No Longer Used This report details the outcomes of classes of hip and knee replacement that are no longer used and therefore do not appear in the main report.
+- Partial Hip Arthroplasty

+With the aim of streamlining

+the Annual Report detailed

+information on Partial Hip

+Replacement has been

+moved to this

+supplementary report.

+- 2. Partial Knee Arthroplasty

+With the aim of streamlining

+the Annual Report detailed

+information on Partial Knee

+Replacement has been

+moved to this

+supplementary report.

-7. Demographics and Outcomes of Elbow and Wrist Arthroplastv This report details the age and gender profile of people receiving elbow and wrist surgery and includes information on the reasons for undergoing these different types of joint replacement as well as some early information on the outcome of these operations.
+- 3. Demographics of Hip, Knee and Shoulder Arthroplasty

+This report details the age and gender profile of people receiving hip, knee or shoulder replacement and includes information on the reasons for undergoing replacement surgery.

+- 4. Cement in Hip and Knee

+Arthroplasty

+This report details the use of

+the different types of

+cement in hip and knee

+replacement surgery.

+- Mortality of Hip and Knee

+Arthroplasty

+This report details the risk of

+dying following the different

+types of hip and knee

+replacement surgery.

+- Revision of Hip and Knee

+Arthroplasty

+This report details the

+outcome of revisions of hip

+and knee replacements.

+- 7. Prosthesis Types No Longer Used

+This report details the outcomes of classes of hip and knee replacement that are no longer used and therefore do not appear in the main report.

-- 8. Demographics and Outcomes of Ankle Arthroplasty This report details the age and gender profile of people receiving ankle joint replacement and includes information on the reasons for undergoing ankle replacement as well as some early information on the outcome of this operation. - 9.
-Demographics of Spinal Disc Arthroplasty This report details the age and gender profile of people receiving spinal disc replacement and includes information on the reasons for undergoing this operation. - 10.
-Analysis of State and Territory Health Data - All Arthroplasty 1993/1994 -2016/2017
+- 8. Metal on Metal Bearing Surface in Total Conventional Hip Arthroplasty This report details the outcome of metal on metal bearings when used with large (larger than 32 mm) femoral heads. - 9.
+Demographics and Outcomes of Elbow and Wrist Arthroplasty This report details the age and gender profile of people receiving elbow and wrist surgery.
+It includes reasons for undergoing these different types of joint replacement as well as some early information on the outcome of these operations. - Outcomes of Ankle Arthroplasty This report details the age and gender profile of people receiving ankle joint replacement and reasons for undergoing ankle replacement as well as some early information on the outcome of this operation.

+10. Demographics and

+11. Demographics of Spinal Disc Arthroplasty

+This report details the age and gender profile of people receiving spinal disc replacement and reasons for undergoing this operation.

+12. Analysis of State and Territory Health Data - All Arthroplasty 1993/1994 -2017/2018